AndrewH1188/War-Heroes-Remembered/README.md

 #### Strategy
-Having completed this original website as my second milestone project with Code Institute and identifying improvements along the way, I have revisited this special website in order to make minor updates.
-Since my original milestone project where I had 4 pages and two items on each, I have split items like the Map onto its own page, as well as added a page for World War Two Heroes.
-The original fonts and colours have been kept as these are the "brand's" signature.
-Original images have been kept, but have been made smaller in height so a user isn't scrolling further to get past an image.
-There have been additional images that have been used on the WWII Heroes page, in the way of a header image and the heroes themselves.
+Having completed this original website as my second milestone project with Code Institute and having identified improvements along the way, I decided to revisit this special website in order to make minor updates.
+Since my original milestone project, where I had four pages and two items on each, I have split items like the map onto its own page, as well as added a page for World War Two heroes and their locations on the map.
+The original fonts and colours have been kept, as these are the "brand's" signature.
+Original page header images have been kept, but have been made smaller in height so a user isn't scrolling further to get past an image.
+There have been additional images that have been used on the WWII Heroes page, in the form of a header image and the heroes themselves.